-Our social sustainability agenda comprises six key subject areas,
+Our social sustainability agenda comprises six key subject areas, as follows:

+- Culture, values and engagement

 - Equity, diversity and inclusion

 - Health, safety and wellbeing

 - Investment in our people

 - Next-generation talent

 - Community impact

-Culture, values and engagement
+Culture, values and enaggement

-We strive to create an open, inclusive and values-driven culture, where colleagues feel able to share their views in a twoway dialogue with senior leaders.
+We strive to create an open, inclusive and values-driven culture, where colleagues feel able to share their views in a two-way dialogue with senior leaders.

 Our Chief Executive Officer and the leaders of our business units and regional teams based around the world hold regular in-person and virtual briefing meetings where employees are encouraged to, and do, ask a wide range of questions.
 The Board discusses current workforce issues regularly with management, and meets a broad range of employees, for example at site visits by the Chair and Non-Executive Directors.
-We also gather our people's views annually through our global engagement survey, monitoring a range of cultural KPIs and taking action on opportunities for improvement at business unit, regional and Group level.
+We also gather our people's views annually through our global engagement survey, monitoring a range of cultural KPIs and taking action on opportunities for improvement at business unit, regional and Group level